olegfkl/CV/README.md

 ***
 # Interests
 - Former pro and now advanced player of tennis.
-A winner of many national and international junior tournaments
+A winner of many national and international junior tournaments.
-- Music producing
+- Music production.